About the Artist in Residence Program

 - Opportunities to take classes and firing workshops within the program

-- Paid teaching opportunities within the program
+- Paid teaching opportunities within the program for both community and academic based classes.

 - Solo exhibition in Gallery 224 of work completed during residency